stockphrase/no-silo/content/courses/writing-2/essay-1.md

 The problem is that you can't really do much in 5-paragraphs and your time at Dartmouth will require you to reach for rhetorical forms that can accommodate much more complexity.
 One place to begin is to imagine that your paper is as many paragraphs as needed in order to justify the thesis.
 There is no magic number of paragraphs.
 There is no recipe or formula.

-Another thing to reconsider is the summary conclusion that is a hallmark of the 5-paragraph essay.
+Another thing to reconsider is the `summary conclusion` that is a hallmark of the 5-paragraph essay.
 I saw many of these.
 You say what you've just said again at the end.
 Strong readers might find this somewhat insulting since it assumes we can't understand what we just read or hold these ideas in our heads for 5 paragraphs.

 If we imagine that the reader has a good grasp on what you've just argued, how should your piece end?
 What do you need to say or do or explain to achieve closure?
 What do you hope the reader takes away from your argument?
 What should they do in response to it?

 {{< /details >}}

---->

 <i class="fa fa-cloud-upload-alt"></i> [Submit this assignment to Canvas](https://canvas.dartmouth.edu)